justinhay14/Sodoku-Solver-Java/README.md

 # Sudoku-Solver-Java
-This is a sudoku solver program that uses a GUI and feels snappy to use.
+This is a sudoku solver program that uses a GUI designed with Swing and feels snappy to use.